Furloughed Employees- How To Bring Them Back?

-While you can welcome your workers back, you need to consider the comfort levels and desire of people to return to work.
+While you can welcome your workers back, you need to consider people's comfort levels and desire to return to work.
 It's your responsibility to understand what can help your people perform (and feel) their best in the organization.

 You may directly ask employees what they think about returning to work through employee surveys.
 It will build an atmosphere that will help you communicate, understand and support them better!